maria goes NIFTy: Gaussian Process-Based Reconstruction and Denoising of Simulated (Sub-)Millimetre Single-Dish Telescope Data: Introduction

 \section{Introduction}

 Reconstruction of the (sub-)millimetre astronomical sky using single-dish telescope data poses several challenges.
 Measured time series consist of contributions from the atmosphere, astrophysical signals, the cosmic microwave background (CMB), and several sources of (in)dependent noise.
 Turbulent atmospheric emission often dominates over astrophysical signals by several orders of magnitude, significantly complicating traditional mapmaking methods (see e.g. \cite{morris2022, Naess2023, Morris2025, Naess2025}).
 These methods typically treat the atmosphere as a stochastic noise source to be filtered; however, such filtering results in a biased transfer function, particularly at large angular scales \cite{Romero2020}.
-This is especially problematic for the recovery of extended faint constant astronomical signals such as the CMB and its secondary anisotropies.
+This is especially problematic for the recovery of astronomical signals such as the CMB and its secondary anisotropies, which are faint, extended, and relatively time-invariant.

 In this work, we aim to tackle the above challenges to the reconstruction of the signals by relying on a new approach using Bayesian Variational Inference (VI) for (sub-)mm single-dish mapmaking.
-For this, we use simulated (sub-)mm single-dish telescope data produced with \texttt{maria} (see~\cite{maria1})\footnote{\url{https://thomaswmorris.com/maria/}}, a versatile, python-based general-purpose simulator for mm/submm-band telescopes that generates location-specific weather including including turbulence in an evolving atmosphere.
-We then apply reconstruction and denoising techniques we developed based on the Bayesian Numerical Information Field Theory (\texttt{NIFTy}) framework (see \cite{niftyre})\footnote{\url{https://ift.pages.mpcdf.de/nifty/}}, which has successfully been used in reconstruction for imaging and many other fields in astrophysics (e.g.\ \cite{scheel2023, edenhofer2024, roth2024, westerkamp2024}).
+For this, we use simulated (sub-)mm single-dish telescope data produced with \texttt{maria} (see~\cite{maria1})\footnote{\url{https://thomaswmorris.com/maria/}}, a versatile, python-based general-purpose simulator for mm/submm-band telescopes that generates location-specific weather including turbulence in an evolving atmosphere.
+We then apply reconstruction and denoising techniques we developed (publicly available)\footnote{\url{https://github.com/jwuerzinger/CMB_denoising/}} based on the Bayesian Numerical Information Field Theory (\texttt{NIFTy}) framework (see \cite{niftyre})\footnote{\url{https://ift.pages.mpcdf.de/nifty/}}, which has successfully been used in reconstruction for imaging and many other fields in astrophysics (e.g.\ \cite{scheel2023, edenhofer2024, roth2024, westerkamp2024}).